 RECITALS:

-Gates Land Company, a Colorado corporation, (“Declarant”) as the the owner at the time of all the Lots in Roxbury Park Subdivision (hereinafter (the “Subdivision”), subjected the Subdivision to the Declaration of Conditions, Covenants, Restrictions, Easements and Charges Affecting the Real Property known as Roxbury Park Subdivision by recording such document on February 22, 1978 at Reception No. 406715, Book 3010, Page 774, El Paso County Clerk and Recorder (the “Original Declaration”).
+Gates Land Company, a Colorado corporation, (“Declarant”) as the owner at the time of all the Lots in Roxbury Park Subdivision (hereinafter the “Subdivision”), subjected the Subdivision to the Declaration of Conditions, Covenants, Restrictions, Easements and Charges Affecting the Real Property known as Roxbury Park Subdivision by recording such document on February 22, 1978 at Reception No. 406715, Book 3010, Page 774, El Paso County Clerk and Recorder (the “Original Declaration”).
 The Original Declaration provides for the preservation of the values and amenities of the Subdivision, provides for maintenance and for the convenience of its residents, and subjects the Subdivision to the covenants, restrictions, easements, charges and liens contained in the Original Declaration.
 The Original Declaration is for the benefit of the Subdivision and for each owner of a Lot within the Subdivision and inures to the benefit of and passes with said property, and each and every parcel thereof, and shall apply to and bind the successors in interest of any owner thereof until amended pursuant to its terms.

 Among other things, the Original Declaration established an Architectural Control Committee with responsibilities as set forth in the Original Declaration.
 The Architectural Control Committee succeeded to any approval authority the Declarant had reserved in the Original Declaration.

 The Subdivision is one of seven residential areas subject to covenants, conditions and restrictions by the Declarant, all of which have substantial similarities and all of which established an Architectural Control Committee.
-In addition to Roxbury Park, the seven subdivisions consist of Huntington Park, Wedgewood Park, Regency Park, Oakhurst Park Filing No. 1, Broadmoor Valley Park Filing No. 1, and Oak Bridge Park Filing No. 2. (collectively “the seven residential areas”).
+In addition to Roxbury Park, the seven subdivisions consist of Huntington Park, Wedgewood Park (which includes the replatted area known as Wedgewood Place), Regency Park, Oakhurst Park Filing No. 1, Broadmoor Valley Park Filing No. 1, and Oak Bridge Park Filing No. 2. (collectively “the seven residential areas”).

 On August 5, 1997, the architectural control committees for the seven residential areas agreed to merge into one single Architectural Control Committee, as reflected in the Statement of Merger of Architectural Control Committees recorded on September 10, 1997 at Reception No. 97110273, El Paso County Clerk and Recorder.
 As a result, the functions of the Architectural Control Committee provided for in the Original Declaration were performed by the merged Architectural Control Committee established by such document.